-(4) The employee shall be permitted to submit relevant information, orally and in writing, and shall be permitted to bring witnesses.

-(be) Deadline for notice of disciplinary action.
-The president or president's representative shall issue a notice of disciplinary action or a notice that no disciplinary action will be taken

-(1) within twenty (20) thirty (30) days after the employee receives notice of the proposed action, when the employee does not respond in writing within ten (10) days; or

-(2) within ten (10) thirty (30) days of receipt of the employee's written response to the notice proposed action, if provided, unless the written response provides new information that requires further investigation and the employee is so informed in writing.; or

-(3) within ten (10) thirty (30) days following the completion of the conference, if one is requested, unless the conference provides new information that requires further investigation and the employee is so informed in writing. (cd) No disciplinary action.
-If the president or president's representative decides that the proposed discipline should not be taken, no mention of the proposed disciplinary action shall be retained in the employee's evaluation file.
-A separate file may be maintained by the University to show that the matter was investigated.
-The employee shall not later be disciplined for the conduct that led to the proposed notice of discipline; however, if similar conduct is repeated, the prior matter may be considered in determining whether a pattern or practice of behavior exists.
-There shall be no double jeopardy.

-16.6 Notice of Suspension or Termination

-(a) The president or president's representative shall notify the employee in writing of a suspension or termination any disciplinary action.
+- (4) The employee shall be permitted to submit relevant information, orally and in writing, and shall be permitted to bring witnesses. - $(\underline{b}e)$ Deadline for notice of disciplinary action.
+The president or president's representative shall issue a notice of disciplinary action or a notice that no disciplinary action will be taken - (1) within twenty (20) thirty (30) days after the employee receives notice of the proposed action, when the employee does not respond in writing within ten (10) days; or - (2) within ten (10) thirty (30) days of receipt of the employee's written response to the notice proposed action, if provided, unless the written response provides new information that requires further investigation and the employee is so informed in writing.; or - (3) within ten (10) thirty (30) days following the completion of the conference, if one is requested, unless the conference provides new information that requires further investigation and the employee is so informed in writing. - (cd) No disciplinary action.
+If no disciplinary action is taken, no mention of the proposed disciplinary action shall be retained in the employee's evaluation file.
+A separate file may be maintained by the University to show that the matter was investigated and resolved, but the material in that file shall not be used in future personnel decisions.
+There shall be no double jeopardy. - 16.6 Notice of Suspension or Termination Disciplinary Action. - (a) The president or president's representative shall notify the employee in writing of \underline{a} suspension or termination any disciplinary action.
 The notice shall contain the heading "Notice of Disciplinary Action."
-The notice It shall include a statement of the reasons for the action, a statement advising the employee that the action is subject to the Grievance Procedures in Article 20, and the effective date of the action.

-(b) An employee shall be given written notice of termination at least six (6) months in advance of the effective date of such termination, except that in cases where the president or president's representative determines that an employee's actions adversely affect the functioning of the University or jeopardize the safety or welfare of the employee, colleagues, or students, the president or president's representative may give less than six months notice.

-b) When disciplinary action is taken, the burden of proof shall be on the president or president's representative.

-(c) Notices of disciplinary action shall be delivered in person to the employee with written documentation of receipt obtained or be sent certified mail, return receipt requested.

-16.7 Job Abandonment

-(a) If an employee is absent without authorization for twelve (12) or more consecutive days (or seven (7) or more consecutive days for a 9-month employee employed under a supplemental summer contract), the employee shall be considered to have abandoned the position and voluntarily resigned from the University.
+The notice shall include a statement of the reasons for the action and a statement advising the employee that the action is subject to the Grievance Procedures in Article 20. - (b) An employee shall be given written notice of termination at least six (6) months in advance of the effective date of such termination, except that in cases where the president or president's representative determines that an employee's actions adversely affect the functioning of the University or jeopardize the safety or welfare of the employee, colleagues, or students, the president or president's representative may give less than six months notice. - (b) When disciplinary action is taken, the burden of proof shall be on the president or president's representative. - (c) Notices of disciplinary action shall be delivered in person to the employee with written documentation of receipt obtained or be sent certified mail, return receipt requested. - 16.7 Job Abandonment - (a) If an employee is absent without authorization for twelve (12) or more consecutive days (or seven (7) or more consecutive days for a 9-month employee employed under a supplemental summer contract), the employee shall be considered to have abandoned the position and voluntarily resigned from the University.